diku-dk/futhark/README.md

 Otherwise, just run `cabal configure`, followed by `cabal build`, and the executable can be found in `dist/build/futhark/futhark`.

+You can get a sufficiently new version of Alex by running `cabal install alex if `$HOME/.cabal/bin` is in your `$PATH`.
+If you accidentally try (and fail) to install Futhark with an older version of Alex, you will need to run `cabal clean` to ensure that the broken build artifacts will not interfere with the new build.

 Make sure that you have a recent Cabal to go with your GHC.
 A common mistake is to only upgrade GHC, but use an old Cabal (i.e. older than